WASHINGTON — Catholic leaders hope to use Pope Francis’ visit in September as an opportunity to share the joy of the faith with the public.

 At a time when some Church teachings are misunderstood or even attacked as out of date or discriminatory, one Catholic organization is preparing the faithful in three cities to project a “reasonable, happy and winsome” face of the Catholic Church to the deluge of reporters following the papal visit.

-“This is a great opportunity for the Church to spread its message,” said Kim Daniels, senior advisor of Catholic Voices USA told a group of white, black, Asian, and Hispanic Catholics —from a variety of professions and walks of life — at a recent training to equip trainees for media interviews and public speaking engagements.
+“This is a great opportunity for the Church to spread its message,” said Kim Daniels, senior adviser of Catholic Voices USA, told a group of white, black, Asian and Hispanic Catholics — from a variety of professions and walks of life — at a recent training to equip trainees for media interviews and public-speaking engagements.

-The trainees gathered at the Catholic Information Center in Washington, D.C., on May 14, four months before Pope Francis was slated to visit the nation’s capital — a major event in the life of U.S. Catholics, but also for mainstream media outlets that often lack expertise on Catholic practices and beliefs.
+The trainees gathered at the Catholic Information Center in Washington on May 14, four months before Pope Francis is slated to visit the nation’s capital — a major event in the life of U.S. Catholics, but also for mainstream media outlets that often lack expertise on Catholic practices and beliefs.

-Thousands of journalists coming to D.C. to write about Pope Francis’s visit are looking for a story, Daniels said, “and you have a story to tell; that’s just what we’re trying to do.”
+Thousands of journalists coming to D.C. to write about Pope Francis’ visit are looking for a story, Daniels said, “and you have a story to tell; that’s just what we’re trying to do.”

-These volunteers will eventually be networked with the U.S. Conference of Catholic Bishops and the respective archdioceses as they field media requests for lay Catholic sources.
+These volunteers will eventually be networked with the U.S. Conference of Catholic Bishops (USCCB) and the respective archdioceses, as they field media requests for lay Catholic sources.

 White said he was “particularly thrilled with our team [of volunteer trainees] in D.C.,” pointing to their “energy and enthusiasm” for both the Church and the upcoming papal visit.